A Community Committed to Changing the World

 A Living Memorial

 Before his death, Humphrey made sure the institution that would carry his name would be more than a college.
-He wanted a living memorial, one that would not only prepare future leaders, but also one that would be a forum for active debate on the policy issues of the day, and an academy that would produce the best research and non-partisan advocacy based on that research.
+He wanted a living memorial, one that would not only prepare future leaders, but also one that would be a forum for active debate on the policy issues of the day, and an academy that would produce the best research and nonpartisan advocacy based on that research.

 A Legacy of Outstanding Leaders

 Professor John Adams led the transition of the School of Public Affairs to the Humphrey Institute graduate school from 1976 to 1979.
 Harlan Cleveland, an internationally known political figure and former Assistant Secretary of State, was named the Institute’s founding dean in 1980.
-Under Cleveland’s leadership, the college moved into its current home at the Humphrey Center in 1986.
-The building was designed to enhance the research and outreach mission of the college and to present a welcoming gateway to the University of Minnesota’s West Bank.
+Under Cleveland’s leadership, the school moved into its current home at the Humphrey Center in 1986.
+The building was designed to enhance the research and outreach mission of the School and to present a welcoming gateway to the University of Minnesota’s West Bank.

-Regents Professor G. Edward Schuh later served as dean from 1987 to 1997, followed by Professor John Brandl from 1997 to 2002, and J. Brian Atwood from 2002 to 2011.
+Regents Professor G. Edward Schuh served as dean from 1987 to 1997, followed by Professor John Brandl from 1997 to 2002, and J. Brian Atwood from 2002 to 2011.
 Eric P. Schwartz served as dean from October 2011 to June 2017.
 Laura Bloomberg served as dean from June 2017 to August 2021.
-Nisha Botchwey, PhD, assumed the role of dean in January 2022.
+Nisha Botchwey assumed the role of dean in January 2022.